AdaYuanChen/Supycap/README.md

 <div id="path"></div>

 1. <b>current : <i>float</i></b> <br>
-    Current at which the GCD analysis is undertaken.
+    Current at which the CC analysis is undertaken.
 The current is in mA.

 2. <b>t_V_ls : <i>list, [[list of time readings], [list of voltage readings]]</i></b> <br>
-   The raw data of the GCD analysis.
+   The raw data of the CC analysis.

 3. <b>masses : <i>list, [[average mass of m1, std of m1], [average mass of m2, std of m2]]</i></b><br>